 In 2021 Smartrak had the opportunity to survey several Victorian fleet managers about their thoughts on EVs.
 While some had already made the switch to EVs, others were still watching to see how the space evolves.
 One of the recurring topics raised had to do with range anxiety.

-While we have touched on the topic of range anxiety frequently, it is still something that is a major sticking point many when it comes to EV adoption.
+While we have touched on the topic of range anxiety frequently, it is still something that is a major sticking point for many when it comes to EV adoption.
 This is despite the fact that trip data highlights that the average daily driving distance is 36.4km in Australia and 29km in New Zealand.
-Distances that can easily be serviced by any modern EV.
+These distances illustrate that five days’ use could easily be covered with a single weekly charge for any modern EV.

 While in many cases EV range is more than sufficient, we do understand that it is still a major concern preventing organisations from transitioning their fleets to zero emission vehicles.
 But rather than adopting a ‘wait and see’ approach, hybrid vehicles can provide a stepping stone that paves the way towards a zero-emission fleet.